GoogleContainerTools/skaffold/docs/content/en/docs/concepts/api/_index.md

 weight: 40
 ---

-This page discusses the Skaffold API.

-Skaffold exposes a API server over its lifetime.
-The API server is the primary way to get notifications regarding the different phases in a pipeline run.
+When using `skaffold dev` or `skaffold debug`, Skaffold exposes a API server over its lifetime.
+The API server is the primary way tools like IDEs to integrate with skaffold and subscribe to events regarding the different phases in a pipeline run and to get the overall state of the pipeline.
 The API server also provides fine grain controls to Skaffold's individual components: build, deploy and sync, as opposed to relying on Skaffold’s built-in trigger mechanisms.

 ## Skaffold API